Project Coordinators:

 chaughey@unc.edu

-Connor is a full-time research assistant on the STTAR Study.
+Connor is a full-time project coordinator on the STTAR Study.
 He graduated from Duke University in 2023 with a B.S. in Psychology with Distinction, a minor in Philosophy, and a certificate in Documentary Studies.
 During his time at Duke, he worked under the mentorship of Dr. Kimberly Carpenter and completed an honors thesis on sensory over-responsivity and brain structural alterations during childhood as risk factors for adolescent anxiety.
 His research interests include integrating measures of risk during early life with brain development trajectories to better understand psychopathology during adolescence and young adulthood.
-Connor ultimately hopes to pursue a Ph.D. in Clinical Psychology.
-Outside of research, Connor enjoys 35mm film photography, practicing yoga, and spending time outdoors.
+Connor ultimately hopes to pursue a Ph.D. in Psychology.
+Additionally, they are very passionate about community engagement and advocacy, both in and out of research settings.
+Outside of research, Connor enjoys 35mm film photography, practicing yoga, spending time outdoors, and laughing with friends.
 (Pronouns: any; general practice: he/they)

 Sneha Boda